-State law mandates that items over \$25,000 must be competitively bid.
+State law mandates that items over \$25,000 must be competitively bid on.

 Bid.
-After specifications have been finalized with the MSCS internal customer and the MWSBE Office has provided a MWBE goal setting participation for the purchase (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of two (2) weeks to process a bid.
+After specifications have been finalized with the MSCS internal customer and the MWSBE Office has provided a MWSBE goal setting participation for the purchase (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of two (2) weeks to process a bid.
 State law indicates that bids be advertised for a minimum of ten (10) days.
 Procurement will work with MSCS internal customers to evaluate each bid as necessary.

 Request for Proposals (RFP).
-After the scope of services has been finalized with the MSCS internal customer and the MWSBE Office has provided a MWBE goal setting participation for the project (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of five (5) weeks to facilitate the RFP.
+After the scope of services has been finalized with the MSCS internal customer and the MWSBE Office has provided a MWSBE goal setting participation for the project (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of five (5) weeks to facilitate the RFP.
 The RFP solicitation is advertised for a minimum of twenty-one (21) days.
 Procurement will work with MSCS internal customers to facilitate the project.
-An additional 4 - 6 weeks will be required for the contract execution.
+An additional 4-6 weeks will be required for the contract execution.

 Request for Qualifications (RFQ).
-After the scope of services has been finalized with the MSCS internal customer and the MWSBE Office has provided a MWBE goal setting participation for the project (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of five (5) weeks to facilitate the RFQ.
+After the scope of services has been finalized with the MSCS internal customer and the MWSBE Office has provided a MWSBE goal setting participation for the project (purchase amount of \$75,000 or more for Professional Services), please allow Procurement Services a minimum of five (5) weeks to facilitate the RFQ.
 The RFQ solicitation is advertised for a minimum of twenty-one (21) days.
 Procurement will work with MSCS internal customers to facilitate the project.
 An additional 4 - 6 weeks will be required for the contract execution.

 Board Approval.
-Board approval is required for the purchase of items costing \$100,000 or more.
+Board approval is required for the purchase of goods and services costing \$100,000 or more, with the exception of Professional Services at a cost of \$75,000 or more.
 The approval of the Board is not required for fund transfers, non-expenditure transactions, and recurrent expenditures such as debt service, utilities and telephones, where such expenditures have previously been approved and/or budgeted.
 Approval is not required for budgeted purchases of textbooks purchased through the State Depository or testing materials.